-Employers need to obtain this assessment in order to hire foreign workers.
-If the assessment is positive, a report outlining the conditions of the job being offered by the employer, the names of the employees, and also the expiry date of the LMIA will be listed in the document issued by ESDC.
+Employers need to obtain this approval to hire foreign workers.
+If the assessment is positive, a report outlining the conditions of the employer’s job is offered.
+It must include the employees’ names, and the expiry date of the LMIA will be listed in the document issued by ESDC.

 If the worker is already in Canada, a work permit renewal application must be submitted.
-Immigration Pros can also handle the processing of the work permit and visas for the workers abroad or the work permit extensions inside Canada.
+Immigration Pros can also handle the work permit and visas processing for the workers abroad or the work permit extensions inside Canada.

 Recent changes to the Temporary Foreign Worker Program have made it more difficult for employers to obtain a positive LMIA.
 We strongly recommend hiring the services of an expert.
 We have successfully processed hundreds of applications.
-We have a specialized team that only deals with Labour Market Impact Assessments (LMIA).
-We will gladly provide you with a free assessment of your particular case and tell you the possible routes to which you can obtain a positive Labour Market Impact Assessment.
-Please contact us and we will gladly provide you with a free quote for your particular case.
+We have a specialized team that only deals with LMIAs.
+We will gladly provide you with a free assessment of your particular case and tell you the possible routes through which you can obtain a positive LMIA.
+Please contact us, and we will gladly provide you with a free quote for your particular case.

 Finally, there are some pilot projects and special programs that are in effect for most provinces.
 These vary in conditions and requirements according to the specific needs of each province.

-Many programs or pilot projects have been launched to facilitate the processing of Labour Market Impact Assessments throughout the country such as:
+Many programs or pilot projects have been launched to facilitate the processing of Labour Market Impact Assessments throughout the country, such as:

-- Hiring Temporary Foreign Workers for Occupations Under Pressure;
+- Hiring Temporary Foreign Workers for Occupations Under Pressure.

-- Live-in Caregiver Program;
+- Caregiver Program.

-- Seasonal Agricultural Worker Program (SAWP);
+- Seasonal Agricultural Worker Program (SAWP).

-- Employment of International Students Graduating from Recognized Post-Secondary Institutions;
+- Employment of International Students Graduating from Recognized Post-Secondary Institutions.

-- Hiring Foreign Information Technology Specialists;
+- Hiring Foreign Information Technology Specialists.